Southern rock: 1950s and 1960s: origins

-Rock music's origins lie mostly in the music of the American South, and many stars from the first wave of 1950s rock and roll such as Bo Diddley, Elvis Presley, Little Richard, Buddy Holly, Fats Domino, and Jerry Lee Lewis hailed from the Deep South.
+Southern rock's origins lie mostly in the blues, country and rock music of the American South.
+Many stars from the first wave of 1950s rock and roll such as Bo Diddley, Elvis Presley, Little Richard, Buddy Holly, Fats Domino, and Jerry Lee Lewis hailed from the Deep South.
 However, the British Invasion and the rise of folk rock and psychedelic rock in the middle 1960s shifted the focus of new rock music away from the rural south and to large cities like Liverpool, London, Los Angeles, New York City, and San Francisco.

 In the 1960s, rock musician Lonnie Mack blended black and white roots-music genres within the framework of rock, beginning with the hit song "Memphis" in 1963.
 Music historian Dick Shurman considers Mack's recordings from that era "a prototype of what later could be called Southern rock".
 Late 1960s, The Box Tops, Sir Douglas Quintet, and Dale Hawkins were popular in southern states.

 The Allman Brothers Band, from Jacksonville, Florida, made their national debut in 1969 and soon gained a loyal following.
 Duane Allman's playing on the two Hour Glass albums and an Hour Glass session in early 1968 at FAME Studios in Muscle Shoals, Alabama had caught the ear of Rick Hall, owner of FAME.

 In November 1968, Hall hired Allman to play on an album with Wilson Pickett.
 Allman's work on that album, Hey Jude (1968), got him hired as a full-time session musician at Muscle Shoals and brought him to the attention of a number of other musicians, such as Eric Clapton, who later related how he heard Pickett's version of "Hey Jude" on his car radio and called Atlantic Records to find out who the guitarist was: "To this day," Clapton said, "I've never heard better rock guitar playing on an R&B record.
 It's the best."